India, Taiwan need to join hands to fend off "expansion of autocracy": Taiwanese Envoy | Law-Order

 The de-facto ambassador said Taiwan has been unable to participate in the UN system because of China.

-''By deliberately conflating its 'One China' principle with the UN General Assembly Resolution 2758 -- the resolution that determined who represents China in the organization some 50 years ago -- Beijing is misleading the world by spreading the fallacy that Taiwan is a part of the People's Republic of China,'' Ger said.
+''By deliberately conflating its 'One China' principle with the UN General Assembly Resolution 2758 - the resolution that determined who represents China in the organisation some 50 years ago - Beijing is misleading the world by spreading the fallacy that Taiwan is a part of the People's Republic of China,'' Ger alleged.

 ''The long-term status quo is, the ROC (Taiwan) and the PRC are separate jurisdictions, with neither subordinate to the other,'' he said.